JeromeVigne/InfraAsCode-introduction/01_Basic_Concepts_of_ARM/README.md

 For details on each element navigate to the official documentation: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates

-## 5 places to start getting templates from
+## Places to get started with your templates

 There are different places to get your hands on to ARM templates: